karnsingh23/react-crud-liveapi/README.md

 # react-crud-liveapi
+You can check out the live demo of this project at [My Website](https://liveapiks.netlify.app).

 **react-crud-liveapi** is a React-based CRUD application that interacts with a live API to manage user data.
 The app allows users to perform Create, Read, Update, and Delete (CRUD) operations with ease through a simple and responsive interface.
 Real-time data fetching ensures seamless updates when performing operations.